 Most private landlords and letting agents require a deposit to be paid by tenants before moving into a property, to ensure that upon vacating, it will be returned in the same condition it was at the start.

-The deposit must be held in one of the three government-approved tenancy deposit protection schemes.
+For an AST tenancy, the deposit must be held in one of the three government-approved tenancy deposit protection schemes.
 For more information visit Gov.uk.